 - Cut a plastic sheet.
 The sheet should be somewhat larger than the flannel cloth.
 The plastic is used to protect the heating pad from getting oily.
 Using a plastic garbage bag normally works fairly well, but it is best to avoid using plastic grocery bags, since there are usually printed with ink on one side which can dissolve and spread when exposed to castor oil.

 - Saturate the cloth with castor oil.
 Place the flannel cloth on top of the plastic sheet.
-Then saturate it with castor oil.
 The cloth should be wet, but not dripping.
 The saturated cloth should be then placed directly on the target area with the plastic sheet on top of it.
 Your plastic sheet should cover the entire exterior of the saturated flannel, since castor oil is likely to stain any fabric it touches.

-- Place heating pad over plastic sheet.
-Set the heating pad on either a low or medium setting, or higher if it is comfortable.
+- Place the heating pad over the plastic sheet.
+Set the heating pad on either a low or medium setting, or to a comfortable degree.
 The heat will promote absorption, increase circulation, and encourage the body to relax.
-This is generally left in place for 1⁄2 to one hour, and can be left on for up to 11⁄2 hours.
+This is generally left in place for 1⁄2 to one hour and can be left on for up to 1.5 hours.
 You may place a bath towel over the top of the heating pad to help hold in the heat and an elastic bandage to hold it in place.
 Caution: Heat should not be used in conditions where it is normally contraindicated, such as appendicitis, diabetic neuropathy or over the abdomen during pregnancy (including after ovulation if you might be pregnant).
 However, the castor oil pack may be used without heat in these conditions.